 The newly transplanted hair will shed after some weeks, but the transplanted hair roots will grow new hair within 3-6 months.

-The technique we use at 2pass Clinic is the no-shave follicular unit extraction (FUE).
+The technique we use at the 2pass Clinic is the FUE (Follicle Unit Extraction ) method with shaving.

 How many hair grafts do I need?

 The average male needs 2,000 to 3,000 grafts and the average female needs 300 to 500 grafts.
 Each graft can contain anywhere from 1 to 4 hairs.
 Covering a quarter-sized bald spot requires a few hundred grafts while a larger bald area closer to the size of an open hand may require a few thousand.
 The only way to accurately determine how many follicles you need to achieve your goals is to meet with a specialist for a consultation and discuss your goals 1-on-1.